Niki404-Cyber/Insta/README.md

 cd Insta
 python run.py

-Note: (This Tools Are Paid, So You Need Permission To Use Niki Insta Tools Enjoy)
+Note: (This Tools Free, So You No Need Permission To Use Niki Insta Tools Enjoy)

 ```